John Bauer (illustrator): Courtship and marriage

 Bauer met fellow student Ester Ellqvist at the Royal Swedish Academy of Arts.
 Ellqvist studied at the separate department for women, since women were not allowed to attend the same classes as the men and their education was conducted in a different manner.
-So, while Ellqvist was talented and ambitious, she did not have an equal opportunity as her male colleagues to develop her artistry, and society's expectation was that her role in life would be that of housewife, not artist.
+So, while Ellqvist was talented and ambitious, she did not have an equal opportunity as her male colleagues to develop her artistry, and society's expectation was that her role in life would be that of housewife, not an artist.

 Bauer started courting her in 1903, but since they were apart most of the time, this was done by mail.
 Their relationship developed as they shared their dreams, aspirations, doubts and insecurities in their correspondence.
 For Bauer, Ellqvist became his inspiration, muse, and "fairy princess"; it was as such he painted her for the first time in Sagoprinsessan (The Fairy Princess).
 He made sketches for the painting in 1904, and finalized them in an oil painting in 1905.
 Ellqvist is portrayed as a strong, enlightened and unobtainable Valkyrie.
 The painting was shown at Bauer's first exhibition at the Valand Academy in Gothenburg in 1905 (where he was one of eleven debutants) and in Norrköping in 1906, where it was sold to a private collector.
 It is now in the Jönköpings läns museum.
 Bauer tried to mold Ellqvist into his vision of a creature of the woods and as the perfect artist's wife; he wanted her to make a home for them in a romantic cottage in the woods, while he wandered about the forest seeking inspiration.